mudpuppy-rs/mudpuppy/user-guide/src/scripting/prompts.md

 ```

 Similar to [aliases], [triggers], and [timers] it's also possible to write
-a handler that only fires for prompt events for specifically named MUDs.
+a handler that only fires for prompt events for specifically named MUDs using
+[@on_mud_event].

 ```python
 @on_mud_event(["Dune", "OtherMud"], EventType.Prompt)